interpretor/zyre.js/README.md

 });
 ```

-Disconnect is fired when a peer disconnects from the network
+Disconnect is fired when a peer disconnects from the network.

 ```js
 zyre.on('disconnect', (id, name) => {